 Run the program by typing 'prudence' at the Matlab prompt.
 Then select whether you want the 2015 or the 2014 sets of figures to be generated.
 In the first case you will also be prompted to respond to whether you want a fast and inaccurate simulation of confidence intervals (nsim=10) for Figs. 6-8 or a slow, but accurate simulation (nsim=1000) as used in the paper.

 The code requires the Matlab Signal Processing Toolbox from Mathworks for functions like mscohere, kaiser, and pburg.
 It runs on Matlab R2013b which seems to be the last version which supports the Cross wavelet and wavelet coherence toolbox

 There is little doubt that the sun plays a role in determining the Earth's climate.
 But to put the above discussion in perspective, the interesting period is not 100's or even 1000's of years ago, but the last 40-50 years.
 Also, one can with good reason question whether an indirect measure such as the speed of the center of mass of the solar system (SCMSS) is a good indicator of the sun's influence on the Earth.
 Isn't it much more logical to use a direct measurement of total solar irradiance (TSI)?

 As the figure shows, that will change the whole picture as there is actually negative correlation between TSI and the temperature anomaly in the last decades.
 Notice how the sun has cooled while the global temperature has increased recently.
-This curve comes from a page by John Cook.
-See also Solanki, S. K., and N. A. Krivova (2003), Can solar variability explain global warming since 1970?
+A similar analysis was published already in 2003 in Solanki, S. K., and N. A. Krivova, Can solar variability explain global warming since 1970?
 J. Geophys.
 Res.

 Drawing conclusions based on the movement of the center of mass of the solar system (SCMSS) therefore seems rather arbitrary.